satyam7611/satyam7611/README.md

 🥇 **Smart India Hackathon Winner**

-Worked as part of a team to develop a real-world technology solution for the Smart India Hackathon.
+Worked as part of a team to develop a technology solution for a real-world problem through the **Smart India Hackathon**.

 ### Highlights

-* 🏆 Selected as a **Smart India Hackathon Winner**
+- 🏆 **Smart India Hackathon Winner**
-* 💡 Worked on solving a real-world problem
+- 💡 Solved a real-world problem using technology
-* 👨‍💻 Contributed to application development
+- 👨‍💻 Contributed to application development
-* 🤝 Collaborated with a team under hackathon constraints
+- 🤝 Collaborated with a team under hackathon constraints
-* 🚀 Focused on building a practical and scalable solution
+- 🚀 Focused on building a practical and scalable solution

 ---